matrixjnr/springboot-jwt-starter/README.md

-# springboot-jwt-starter
+# Spring Boot Rest API with JWT Starter
-Rest API Spring Boot Starter
+Rest API Spring Boot Starter for your project

+## To Do
+1. Write tests